spiral/docs/components/entity.md

     public function hasErrors();

     /**
-     * List of errors associated with parent field.
-Every field can only have one error assigned.
+     * List of errors associated with parent field, every field must have only one error assigned.
      *
      * @param bool $reset Force re-validation.
      * @return array